-The first proton beams created on earth in the nineteenthirties had energies up to a million electron volts or so.
-If we've increased proton beam energy by ten million times since then, how long will it take us to gain another ten-million-fold energy increase?
-Some physicists have the opinion that another ten-million-fold increase may never be possible, because of the physical limits of magnetic fields, energy density, and so forth.
-What if someone works on that problem for another hundred years, or thousand years?
+The first proton beams created on Earth in the nineteenthirties had energies up to a million electron volts or so.
+We have increased the energy of proton beams by ten million times since then.
+So, how long will it take us to gain another ten-million-fold energy increase?
+Some physicists say another ten-million-told increase may never be possible, because of the physical limits of magnetic fields, energy density, and so forth.
+What if someone were to works on that problem for another hundred years, or thousand years?
 What would a physicist living on Earth a million years from now know about generating high-energy beams?
 There might be a physicist living somewhere else, a million years or longer after his own society discovered nuclear physics.
 Is it out of the question that somewhere else in our galaxy, or in another galaxy, there have been experiments conducted that resulted in 100 EeV protons being shot off into space?

-If we imagine such experiments, is it reasonable to expect that these protons beams would be created in a regular pattern in time--perhaps a pattern of exquisitely precise timing?
-Now, dear reader, take a leap: imagine you're that physicist.
+If we imagine such experiments, is it reasonable to expect that these protons beams would be created in a regular pattern in time--perhaps a pattern with exquisitely precise timing?
+Now, dear reader, take a leap of imagination: imagine you're that physicist.
 Would you consider the opportunity to generate these timed pulses in some sort of discernable pattern in time?
 Would you be able to resist doing so?
 What sort of pattern would you place upon the timing of your cosmic pulses?
-Would you use regular intervals or changing intervals?
-Would the time intervals between pulses of your cosmic rays be steadily changing, or would you use some sort of modulation scheme to impart information to the series of pulses-say, prime numbers or the Fibonacci series?
-Enough speculation; let's think about what we might detect and how we might detect it.
+Would the time intervals or changing intervals?
+Would the time intervals between pulses of your cosmic rays be steadily changing, or would you use some sort of modulation scheme to impart information to the series of pulses - say, prime numbers or the Fibonacci series?

+Enough speculation.
+Let's think about what we might detect and how we might detect it.